nsmithuk/local-kms/README.md

 Warning: keys and aliases are stored under their ARN, thus their identity includes both ACCOUNT_ID and REGION.
 Changing these values will make pre-existing data inaccessible.

+## Configuration
+The following environment variables can be set to configure LKMS.

 ## Known Differences from AWS' KMS

 When successfully calling `ScheduleKeyDeletion`, the timestamp returned from AWS is in Scientific Notation/Standard Form.